clicon/clixon-docs/standards.rst

 * Yang extended XPath functions: re-match(), deref)(), derived-from(), derived-from-or-self(), enum-value(), bit-is-set() (10.2-10.6)
 * Default values on leaf-lists (7.7.2)
 * Lists without keys (non-config lists may lack keys)
+* if-feature-expr is restricted to single layer expressions with and/or: "x and y" and "x or y" is allowed but "x or (not y and z)" is not.
+(7.20.2)

 Regular expressions
 ^^^^^^^^^^^^^^^^^^^